Codd's 12 rules

-Codd's twelve rules are a set of thirteen rules (numbered zero to twelve) proposed by Edgar F. Codd, a pioneer of the relational model for databases, designed to define what is required from a database management system in order for it to be considered relational, i.e., a relational database management system (RDBMS).
+Codd's twelve rules is a set of thirteen rules (numbered zero to twelve) proposed by Edgar F. Codd, a pioneer of the relational model for databases, designed to define what is required from a database management system in order for it to be considered relational, i.e., a relational database management system (RDBMS).
 They are sometimes referred to as "Codd's Twelve Commandments".

 History

 Codd originally set out the rules in 1970, and developed them further in a 1974 conference paper.
 His aim was to prevent the vision of the original relational database from being diluted, as database vendors scrambled in the early 1980s to repackage existing products with a relational veneer.
 Rule 12 was particularly designed to counter such a positioning.

-In 1999, a textbook stated "Nowadays, most RDBMSs ... pass the test".
-However, in 2007 another textbook stated "no database system complies with all twelve rules.
-He later expanded these original 12 rules to an outstanding 333 in 1990.
-Because the original 12 are an ambitious lot, it's doubtful that any RDBMS will ever comply with 333 rules."
+While in 1999, a textbook stated "Nowadays, most RDBMSs ... pass the test", another in 2007 suggested "no database system complies with all twelve rules."
+Codd himself, in his book "The Relational Model for Database Management: Version 2", acknowledged that while his original set of 12 rules can be used for coarse distinctions, the 333 features of his Relational Model Version 2 (RM/V2) are needed for distinctions of a finer grain.